Rablet/HS110/README.md

 Library for reading a TPLink HS110 Smart Plug

+## Notes

+The JUnit test is currently hardcoded to test using a plug with hostname "hs110airpurifier".
+I will make this a config later on but for now you just need to change it in HS110Test.java

 ## Example Usage:

 Include as a dependency in pom.xml (or equivalent if not using maven):